 Through a combination of interactive discussions, case studies, and presentations, students will gain insights into how ethical considerations can and should influence technological innovation.
 They will learn to identify potential ethical issues and develop strategies to address them, ensuring that the technology they create contributes positively to society.

 Bio: Dr. Maryam Majedi joined the Department of Computer Science at the University of California, Santa Barbara, as an Assistant Teaching Professor in 2023.
 She completed a teaching stream postdoc at the University of Toronto, where she worked with the Embedded Ethics Education Initiative (E3I) team and introduced the first ethics modules for CS courses in Canada.
 Dr. Majedi earned her Ph.D. in data privacy at the University of Calgary.
 Her Ph.D. work presents a novel privacy policy modeling technique.
 Prior to her Ph.D., she earned a Master of Science degree in High-Performance Scientific Computing from the University of New Brunswick.
 Dr. Majedi also completed a fellowship in Medical Innovation at Western University.
+Dr. Majedi's research primarily revolves around Embedded Ethics and Data Privacy.
+She explores the intersection of computer science and ethical considerations, aiming to develop modules that facilitate the integration of ethics and data privacy principles into computer science education.

 • Seminar Type: Honors

-• Instructor: Sabine Frühstück
+• Instructor: Karyn Kessler

 • Instructor Email: kkessler@linguistics.ucsb.edu

-• Day - Time - Room: Monday 1:00-2:50 in HSSB 1224
+• Day – Time – Room: Monday 11:00-12:50 in HSSB 1232

-• Enroll Code: 61176
+• Enrollment Code: 63586

 • Seminar Type: Honors